DataDog/integrations-core/sidekiq/README.md

     gem install dogstatsd-ruby
    ```

-2. Enable Sidekiq Pro metric collection by including this in your initializer (For a containerized deployment, update localhost to your Agent container address):
+2. Enable Sidekiq Pro metric collection by including this in your initializer; for a containerized deployment, update `localhost` to your Agent container address:

    ```ruby
         require 'datadog/statsd' # gem 'dogstatsd-ruby'